 Applicants to the MS program in occupational therapy will, in addition to the standard graduate school application, be directed within the online process to complete forms specific to the program.
 The following information is provided to clarify those requirements:

-STATEMENT OF PURPOSE: Each applicant will be prompted to write an admissions essay (approx. 1.5 to 2 pages) according to the guidelines provided on the application.
+STATEMENT OF PURPOSE: Each applicant will be prompted to write an admissions essay (approx. 1.5 to 2 pages; 800 words) according to the guidelines provided on the application.
 The prompt for the Statement of Purpose can be found on the Graduate School website.
 Click on Graduate Degrees and Programs and select Occupational Therapy from the drop down menu.
 This document should be uploaded through the electronic application system in the Statement of Purpose section.

 REFLECTIVE STATEMENT: The reflective statement gives prospective students an opportunity to reflect on their experiences in the Occupation prerequisite course.
 The prompt for the reflective statement can be found on the Graduate School website.
 Click on Graduate Degrees and Programs and select Occupational Therapy from the drop down list.
 This statement should be uploaded as Additional Document #1 in the Supplemental Documents section.